Skip to content

 Having to review several PRs like this every day can not only be annoying and time consuming, but is also a trap.
 Because the Reviewer will then probably just quickly glimpse over the code thinking “I can only see formatting changes” and risks to introduce new bugs into the code without even knowing.

-A similar issue arises when changes are made to complex parts of the code, while changes can look minor, their impact can be huge.
+A similar issue arises when changes are made to complex parts of the code.
+While changes can look minor, their impact can be huge.

 Generally speaking, the less work the Reviewer needs to do, the better.
 But how do we approach automation?